 5 Tips for Improving Your Posture and Avoiding Neck and Back Pain While Working from Home

 Have you ever thought about the number of hours you spend sitting during the work day without taking any breaks?
-You may also feel like you’ve been less active lately due to being quarantined during COVID—i.e., not leaving the house much, working full days from home and missing your gym workouts and exercise classes (or movement in general?!).
+Maybe you're less active now that you work from home?
 To top it all off, you might find your posture is becoming worse and you’ve began experiencing some aches and pains in your neck and back…

 What is Posture?